AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 1. Login to the Aviatrix Controller with a username and password.
 #.
 Navigate to Useful Tools -> Create A VPC.
 #.
 Select AWS as the Cloud Type.
 #.
-Add one VPC for Transit FireNet Gateway and select the **Aviatrix FireNet VPC** option as shown below.
+Add one VPC for Transit FireNet Gateway and select the **Aviatrix Transit Firenet VPC** option as shown below.
 #.
 Create two more VPCs with no option/checkbox selected for Spoke Gateways.

 |create_vpc|